denten-books/plain-text/0-intro.md

 certain ways of talking about things like "authorial intent" and "fidelity to the original" difficult to sustain.
-The emergence of community based writing initiatives like Wikipedia and automated narrative generating machines like spam bots further erode ideas of authorial production based on individual Autopoiesis---the idea of literature writing itself or discourse speaking itself---does not displace the idea of the author.[^ln-varela] A discipline of close attention to the minute particulars of encoding, transmission, storage, and the decoding of text ultimately reclaims a measure of agency.
+The emergence of community based writing initiatives like Wikipedia and automated narrative generating machines like spam bots further erode ideas of authorship based on individual Autopoiesis---the idea of literature writing itself or discourse speaking itself---does not displace the idea of the author.[^ln-varela] A discipline of close attention to the minute particulars of encoding, transmission, storage, and the decoding of text ultimately reclaims a measure of agency.
 This may seem strange at first: to recover the subject in the physical minutiae of the textual-technological encounter.
-Yet the point of contact between human, text, and device is significant precisely because it is here, in the liminal zone of semiotic exchange, that the subject seems to disappear into the machine and the machine appears in the guise of an artificially intelligent actor.
+Yet the point of contact between human, text, and device is significant precisely because it is here, in the liminal zone of semiotic exchange, where the subject seems to disappear into the machine and the machine appears in the guise of an artificially intelligent actor.

 Extant models of literary transmission assume movement through passive and immutable media.
 Paper constitutes the document of record, which, once